rob-blackbourn/blog/source/_posts/2020-06-10-simplifyinf-memory-management.md

 Following on from my
 [previous post](https://rob-blackbourn.github.io/blog/2020/06/07/wasm-arrays/)
-regarding passing arrays between JavaScript and WebAssembly, I have found out how to remove the need to call back into JavaSrcript
+regarding passing arrays between JavaScript and WebAssembly, I have found out how to remove the need to call back into JavaScript

 ## Prerequisites